BobStein/qiki-python/README.md

 ## hello proverbial world

+Let's make up some words.
-Here is some word make-upping action.
+Here is some word-making-upping action in the Python programming language.
 Before a lex can say hello to the world, it has to define _world_.
 And _hello_.
-Those are new words to be made up.
+Those are new words.
 The lex also has a word for itself.

 ```